michael-sumner/go-make-things/content/articles/2017-09-20-how-to-insert-an-element-before-another-one-in-the-dom-with-vanilla-javascript.md

 - HTML
 - JavaScript
 date: '2017-09-20'
+permalink: /how-to-insert-an-element-before-another-one-in-the-dom-with-vanilla-javascript/
 title: How to insert an element before another one in the DOM with vanilla JavaScript
+url: /2017/09/20/how-to-insert-an-element-before-another-one-in-the-dom-with-vanilla-javascript
 ---

-Yesterday, we looked at [how to create elements with vanilla JavaScript](/creating-elements-with-vanilla-javascript/).
+Yesterday, we looked at [how to create elements with vanilla JavaScript](https://gomakethings.com/creating-elements-with-vanilla-javascript/).
 Today, we're going to learn how to insert them before other elements in the DOM.

 ## The Old-School Way